 Mission Two’s “industrial area.”
 You certainly CAN climb up that fence!

 By the way, if you’re totally bored, you may be asking yourself “hey, where’d y’all get these swell in-game screenshots, North Video Guy?”
 The answer to that is: I took them myself, with an actual 7800 console, cart and CRT TV.
 Y’see, I don’t emulate, so if these screenshots lack somewhat in the sharpness department, and I know that they do, that’s thanks to the good ol’ RF signal; no, the 7800 I used hasn’t been modded for AV output.
 Honestly, I actually think this gives a more accurate picture of how the game is meant to be displayed, closer to how kids playing it upon release first saw it.
-The harsh sharpness of emulation actually makes the game look uglier than it really is.
+The harsh sharpness of emulation actually makes the game look uglier than it needs to.

 And while on that subject, let’s talk about the graphics proper.
 7800 Double Dragon isn’t a bad looking game as a whole, but it is a mixed bag.

 The arcade-faithful backgrounds generally look pretty nice.
 The first two stages have sort of a drab color-scheme, but the detail is excellent and the layout is just like the coin-op.
 The third and fourth levels are terrific, with a richly-detailed forest in the third and foreboding enemy fortress (complete with deadly spike pit) in the fourth.
 Modern day homebrew games aside, the graphical-detail in the latter stages of Double Dragon are some of the best graphics seen on the 7800.